 With this we aim to create a challenging new competitive arena for student teams to get hands-on experience with this technology and put their own fresh thinking into how it can help to achieve energy efficiency.

 Shell Eco-marathon Urban Concept Autonomous Competition (in development)

 This competition is for teams to take their cars to the next level.
 Teams have to consider the application of autonomous technology to their Urban Concept vehicle in order to get through a series of challenges.
 We continue to develop this competition with a small group of dedicated teams.

 Shell Eco-marathon Autonomous Programming Competition

 The Autonomous Programming Competition, in partnership with Southwest Research Institute (SwRI), is a result of consultation and feedback from students around the world to offer an option that is accessible to more students, reducing financial barriers and emphasising more areas of STEM specialisms such as computer programming.
-This is a completely virtual competition, and the beta trial phase has successfully concluded in the Americas region with a selected group of student teams.

 Shell Eco-marathon Challenger competitions

 Challenger competitions are designed for teams looking to discover Shell Eco-marathon for the first time, or for seasoned competitors to fine-tune and refine their cars ahead of Regional competitions.Challenger competitions

 These are individual competitions that invite experienced teams from academic institutions in Americas, Asia and Europe to apply different approaches in STEM to achieve maximum energy-efficiency with their vehicle on the track.Regional competitions

 This prestigious series sees teams, who have achieved the highest level of energy efficiency in Regional competitions, go head-to-head to prove they can maintain maximum energy efficiency with real-world speed.World Championship Series